Haaxor1689/turtle-autologin/README.md

 - Right click to toggle autologin for an account, auto-login will log directly into the last chosen character on login.
 - - Alternatively check "Auto-login this character" in character select screen.
 - Remove saved character and accounts with controls at the bottom
+- Does not currently support multiple servers.
+Will probably work still but could have errors.
 ## Installation

 Download the repo and unpack it in such a way that the files end up in your WoW folder like this: